wp-plugins/instateam-instagram-importer/readme.txt

 We are a collection of people committed to compassion.
 Our leadership believes in leveraging technology for the reduction of suffering.
 We offer discounted rates for those also dedicated to social innovation.
 Please inquire about our special programs if your project involves the environment, poverty, social injustice or education.

-View our work samples at: http://www.spark6.com/work-samples/
+View our work samples at: http://www.spark6.com/work-samples

+Like us on Facebook: https://www.facebook.com/spark6agency

 = Dmitry Semenov =